-Item Part (5) (6) (7) (8) Material properties (1) Non- destructive examination (2) Hydrostati c test (3) Dimensional inspection, including surface condition Visual inspection (surveyor) Applicable to engines: Componen t certificate 32 Accumulator W(C+M) W All engines with accumulator s with a capacity of > 0,5 I 33 Piping, pumps, actuators, etc. for hydraulic drive of valves, if applicable W(C+M) W >800 kW/cyl 34 Engine driven pumps (oil, water, fuel, bilge) other than pumps referred to in item 27 and 33 W >800 kW/cyl 35 Bearings for main, crosshead, and crankpin TR(C) TR (UT for full contact between base material and bearing metal) W >800 kW/cyl
+Item Part (6) (7) (8) (9) Material properties (1) Non- destructive examination (2) Hydrostati c test (4) Dimensional inspection, including surface condition Visual inspection (surveyor) Applicable to engines: Componen t certificate 32 Accumulator W(C+M) W All engines with accumulator s with a capacity of > 0,5 I 33 Piping, pumps, actuators, etc. for hydraulic drive of valves, if applicable W(C+M) W >800 kW/cyl 34 Engine driven pumps (oil, water, fuel, bilge) other than pumps referred to in item 27 and 33 W >800 kW/cyl 35 Bearings for main, crosshead, and crankpin TR(C) TR (UT for full contact between base material and bearing metal) W >800 kW/cyl

-(2) Non-destructive examination means e.g. ultrasonic testing, crack detection by MPI or DP.

-(3) Hydrostatic test is applied on the water/oil side of the component.
+- (1) Material properties include chemical composition and mechanical properties, and also surface treatment such as surface hardening (hardness, depth and extent), peening and rolling (extent and applied force). - (2) Non-destructive examination means e.g. ultrasonic testing, crack detection by MPI or DP.
+When certain NDE method on the - (3) finished component is impractical (for example UT for items 12/13), the NDE method can be performed at earlier appropriate stages in the production of the component, see [1.5.4]. - (4) Hydrostatic test is applied on the water/oil side of the component.
 Items are to be tested by hydraulic pressure at the pressure equal to 1.5 times the maximum working pressure.
 High pressure parts of the fuel injection system are to be tested by hydraulic pressure at the pressure equal to 1.5 maximum working pressure or maximum working pressure plus 300 bar, whichever is the less.
-Where design or testing features may require modification of these test requirements, special consideration may be given.

-- (4) Material certification requirements for pumps and piping components are dependent on the operating pressure and temperature.
-Requirements given in this Table apply except where alternative requirements are explicitly given elsewhere in the Rule requirements. - (5) For turbochargers, see Sec 14. - (6) Crankcase explosion relief values are to be type tested in accordance with App 5 of Tasneef Rules for The Classification of Ships and documented according to [4.3.4]. - (7) Oil mist detection systems are to be type tested in accordance with App 6 of Tasneef Rules for The Classification of Ships and documented according to [4.3.5]. - (8) For Speed governor and overspeed protective devices, see [4.7.3] to [4.7.6]. - (9) Charge air coolers need only be tested on the water side.
+Where design or testing features may require modification of these test requirements, special consideration may be given. - (5) Material certification requirements for pumps and piping components are dependent on the operating pressure and temperature.
+Requirements given in this Table apply except where alternative requirements are explicitly given elsewhere in the Rule requirements. - (6) For turbochargers, see Sec 14. - (7) Crankcase explosion relief valves are to be type tested in accordance with App 5 of Tasneef Rules for The Classification of Ships and documented according to [4.3.4]. - (8) Oil mist detection systems are to be type tested in accordance with App 6 of Tasneef Rules for The Classification of Ships and documented according to [4.3.5]. - (9) For Speed governor and overspeed protective devices, see [4.7.3] to [4.7.6]. - (10) Charge air coolers need only be tested on the water side. - (11) Hydrostatic test is also required for those parts filled with cooling water and having the function of containing the water which is in contact with the cylinder or cylinder liner.